Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 6. Refactor Replay Game Page to use user generated data & use elastic search
 7. Test mobile and offline capabilities
 8. Launch to vercel
-9. Add app.goljournal.io to hosting
+9. Add domain https://app.golfjournal.io to hosting

 ## Build status